dogweather/ethereum-toolkit/README.md

 I wrote this to create scripts, leveraging Rust's great type system.
 The code assumes there's a JSON file with an array of Blocks and their transactions.

-To use it, change the file path at the top to point to a log file you want to inspect:
+To use it, change the file path at the top to point to a log file you want to inspect (very basic here!):

 ```rust
 const FILE_DATA: &str = include_str!("../eth_log.json");